1990–91 Denver Nuggets season: Off-season

-The 1990–91 Denver Nuggets season was the 15th season for the Denver Nuggets in the National Basketball Association, and their 24th season as a franchise.
-Bernie Bickerstaff took over as General Manager and decided it was time to rebuild the Nuggets.
-At the time, the club had the oldest team in the league; the Nuggets would make radical changes trading off stars for draft picks.
-The team selected point guard Chris Jackson out of Louisiana State University with the third overall pick in the 1990 NBA draft, and acquired Orlando Woolridge from the Los Angeles Lakers during the off-season.
+Former Seattle SuperSonics head coach Bernie Bickerstaff took over as the Nuggets' General Manager, and decided it was time to rebuild the team.
+At the time, the team had the oldest team in the league; the Nuggets made radical changes trading off stars for draft picks.
+The Nuggets acquired the third overall pick in the 1990 NBA draft from the Miami Heat via trade, and selected point guard Chris Jackson out of Louisiana State University; the team also selected small forward Marcus Liberty from the University of Illinois with the 42nd overall pick.